“I’d love to see these books attract a larger audience – I can easily seem them being adapted for television.”

 Dark Briggate Blues and its sequel, The New Eastgate Swing, look at Leeds in the 1950s through the eyes of enquiry agent Dan Markham.
 Modern Crimes is the fictional tale of Leeds’ first policewoman, Lottie Armstrong, who discovers that initiative often doesn’t sit well with her male colleagues, and The Year of the Gun follows her life 20 years later.
 The Dead On Leave starts off with the Battle of Holbeck Moor in 1936, and takes a policeman deep into the heart of British fascism.
-The Crooked Spire , The Saltergate Psalter have very different settings – Chesterfield in the 1360s.
+The Crooked Spire , The Saltergate Psalter , and The Holywell Dead have very different settings – Chesterfield in the 1360s.
 Leeds, The Biography: A History of Leeds in Short Stories,, published by local Armley Press, is my first non-crime book.

 I blog on the website regularly, plenty of stories and Leeds history.
 Do take a look.
 Leeds is a bloody great place, and I love it.